 First, it suggests your heart isn’t in it and, in my opinion, readers and potential clients will pick that up.

 Finally, it means your content is less likely to be timely and relevant.
-Especially in 2020, the most chaotic year I can recall.
-Who cares what was happening two months ago?
-We’ve had two mini-budgets since then.
+Especially in 2022 – who cares what was happening two months ago?
+Things are changing each day.

 And the single greatest benefit of frequent blogging?
 It will help you rank in search engine results.